ebendutoit/zetasql-analyzer-server/README.md

 # What is this repo about?

-The base repository is here: This repository solves a few needs:
+This repository solves a few needs:
 - A dockerfile based on Ubuntu 18.04 that serves as base to use the latest version of zetaSQL
 - A dockerfile to build a service that offers the syntax checking functionality of zetaSQL